RM-Terrell/project-orbital/docs/dev_notes.md

 ## Other notes

-Consult Dockerfiles and docker-compose file for any other commands needed for running.
+Consult Dockerfiles and docker-compose file for any other commands needed for running things like the backend server.